Schuylkill Navigation: Celebrating 200 years

 TWENTY-SEVEN CANALS

 The Schuylkill Navigation is often called the Schuylkill Canal.
-But actually the system included 27 canals, each with its own name, not to mention 32 dams and their slackwater pools.
+But actually the system included 27 canals, each with its own name, along with 32 dams and their slackwater pools.
 Thus, 200 years ago, the shallow, rocky Schuylkill River was tamed.
 Boats up to 100 feet long traveled in and out of the river pools and canals.
 They brought cargo from coal country to tidewater, and went back up.
 There were scores of hand-built stone locks to handle the elevation change, totaling 618 feet of “lift”, and aqueducts to carry the canals over streams.
-The Navigation ceased operation by the 1930s, but many structures survive: some standing in the woods, some buried under fill; one even survives underwater.
+The Navigation ceased operation by the 1930s, but many structures survive: some standing in the woods, some buried under fill.
+One even survives underwater.

 The private Schuylkill Navigation Company, based in Philadelphia, chartered their system in 1815.
 Construction began in 1816, a year before the Erie Canal started their construction.
 The upper and lower sections of the Schuylkill Navigation were built simultaneously with individual canals operating as early as 1818 or 1819, including the one in Manayunk.
 The two long sections finally connected through Reading on May 20, 1825.